maartenzam/optil-intern/README.md

 The app has only one route: the root.
 From here, all the components, the topojson data described above, and the data from the Google Sheets is loaded.
 All components are in [src/lib/components](src/lib/components).

-The map is a full screen SVG, with controls for the layers shown on top of it, with layer controls in the top left (`LayerControls` component for the external map, and `InternLayerControls` for the internal map), and map controls (`MapControls`) in the top right.
+The map is a full screen SVG, with controls for the layers shown on top of it, with layer controls in the top left ( `InternLayerControls` component), and map controls (`MapControls`) in the top right.

 ### Map layers

 The main layer for the map is the `GemeenteLayer` component.
 It draws the outlines of the municipalities and districts, and reacts to clicks.
 When a municipality/disctrict is clicked, the `activeGemeente` variable is set to the data of the clicked municipality, and the `showInfo` variable is set to `true`.
 Depending on the value of `mapType` ("extern" or "intern"), this will show the relevant information with either the `GemeenteInfo`or the `GemeenteScenarioInfo` components.

-The `ProjectLayer` is only shown on the public facing map, and shows a red dot for each of the projects in the data loaded from the `projecten` tab in the Google Sheet.
-Clicking on a project opens a `ProjectInfo` popup for the clicked project.

 The `MergedLayer`component is meant to be used together with the `getMergedData()` utility function. `getMergedData()`takes the data for the municipalities/districts (in topoJSON format) and merges the geographic features based on common values for the `mergeProperty` parameter.
 For example, the municipalities/districts can be merged into provinces with